-incorporated in California on May 8, 1996 and was reincorporated in

-Delaware on March 31, 1999.
-The Company is a leading provider of a next generation of switching solutions that meet the increasing needs of enterprise local area networks, or LANs, internet service providers and content providers.
-We have not achieved profitability on an annual basis and although our revenue has grown in recent quarters, we cannot be certain that we will realize sufficient revenue to achieve profitability on an annual basis.
+incorporated in California on May 8, 1996 and was reincorporated in Delaware on March 31, 1999.
+The Company is a leading provider of high-performance, multilayer network switching solutions for the Internet economy.
+We have not achieved profitability on a fiscal year basis and although our revenue has grown in recent quarters, we cannot be certain that we will realize sufficient revenue to achieve profitability on a fiscal year basis.
 Extreme incurred net losses of \$7.9 million from inception through June 30, 1997, \$13.9 million for fiscal 1998 and \$1.6 million for fiscal 1999.
-As of September 30, 1999, we had an accumulated deficit of \$19.4 million.
+As of December 31, 1999, we had an accumulated deficit of \$13.1 million.